Sansan2312/Primijenjena-Matematika-3F/README.md

 6. **Matrix Addition and Subtraction** -> Add or subtract two matrices of the same dimensions.
 Useful for practicing and visualizing basic matrix operations.

 7. **Matrix Multiplication** -> Multiply two compatible matrices using standard matrix multiplication rules.
 The result is automatically displayed with correct dimensions.

+# ⚠️ Note
+This website is not mobile-friendly.